2023 Annual Conference Sessions: Budgeting and Forecasting

 Rethinking Public Engagement for Budgeting

-For decades, finance officers, and governments in general, have recognized the need to improve public engagement in the budget process.
+For decades, finance officers and governments have recognized the need to improve public engagement in the budget process.
 Public engagement is often limited to a public hearing or two, which typically happens after important decisions have been made and often amount to little more than a chance for people to air grievances.
 GFOA's Rethinking Public Engagement initiative brought together top experts from across the country to take a fresh look at public engagement.
-In this session, you will hear about some of the key lessons learned and how you can get involved in a cohort of local governments that will work towards better public engagement in their communities.
+In this session, you will hear about key lessons learned and how you can get involved in a cohort of local governments that will work towards better public engagement in their communities.

 Smarter School Spending: Navigating the Intersection of Instructional Goals and Finance

-Public schools districts are charged with providing a free and appropriate education to all students and must do so with limited funding.
-Most school districts have a strategic plan outlining the instructional goals they are attempting to meet in providing that education.
-However, in order to ensure that those limited funds are spent in support of the strategic goals, finance officers from school districts need to go beyond the strategic plan and implement a long-term financial plan and budgeting practices that promote student achievement.
-GFOA's Smarter School Spending project and the Alliance for Excellence in School Budgeting provide a framework to enhance school district budgeting and prepare governments to better align of strategic goals/student outcomes and resource allocation.
+School districts are charged with providing free and appropriate education to all students and must do so with a lack of resources and a strategic plan that outlines instructional goals; however, in order to ensure that the limited funds are spent in support of these objectives, finance officers from school districts need to go beyond the strategic plan and implement a long-term financial plan and budgeting practices that promote student achievement.
+GFOA’s Smarter School Spending project and the Alliance for Excellence in School Budgeting provide a framework to enhance school district budgeting and prepare governments to better align strategic goals, student outcomes, and resource allocation.

 Sessions for Monday, May 22